paritytech/governance-ui/README.md

 then run your container with:

 ```
-podman run --d -p 8080:80 localhost/polkadot-staking-dashboard
+podman run --d -p 8080:80 localhost/polkadot-delegation-dashboard
 ```

-and access the Staking Dashboard at http://localhost:8080/
+and access the Delegation Dashboard at http://localhost:8080/